LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/introduction.rst

 external C# libraries.
 We may even write these objects ourselves.

 **Exceptions** in C# are objects derived from the ``System.Exception`` class.
-Exceptions occur at runtime when some event takes place outside of the expected flow of our code.
+You see exception objects at runtime when some event takes place outside of the expected flow of our code.
 When you want to explicitly call an exception in your code, you do so with the **throw** keyword.
 We've actually done this before in this book and will return to that example shortly.